tjaloc/Pythonista-Games/README.md

 ### 3. TicTacToe.py
 **Tic Tac Toe** is another timeless two-player game.
 This is a console version.
 Players take turns placing their marks, trying to align three in a row, whether horizontally, vertically, or diagonally.
 It's a quick and fun game, perfect for short sessions.

+### 4. RockPaperScissors.py
+**Rock Paper Scissors** as a console game for one player.
+Try to beat the odds in this classic.

 ## Requirements

 - Pythonista app (iOS, http://www.omz-software.com/pythonista/ )